anubhavsharma515/rust-collaborative-text-editor/README.md

 ## User's Guide

 ### Introduction
 This is an interactive terminal-based application, not a crate.
-To use the tool, follow the steps in the Reproducibility Guide to build and start the application.
+To build the executable and run the tool, follow the steps in the Reproducibility Guide to build and start the application.

 ---